-The Department of Earth Sciences, Western University is pleased to announce the 14th Annual SCUGOG Lecture in Earth Sciences.
-Our speaker this year is Dr. Herb Helmstaedt from Queen's University, who will be discussing:
+The Department of Earth Sciences, Western University is pleased to announce the 15th Annual SCUGOG Lecture in Earth Sciences.
+Our speaker this year is Dr. Jack F. Mustard from Brown University, who will be discussing:

 Location: Middlesex College Room MC 105B